 Subscribe: Apple Podcasts | Google Podcasts | Email | RSS | More

 Hello everyone and welcome to Episode 78 and I hope you all remain safe and healthy out there.
 After three weeks at home, I am heading back to Peru this afternoon for this year’s third and final tour.
 I’m happy to get another show out before I leave, and we will touch base again in early March when I return.

-As always, a big thank you to all of the show’s supporters – there are costs associated with running any entertainment channel and I am grateful to all of you for keeping this little boat afloat.
+So Much Pingle Patrons!
+As always, I want to thank everyone who keeps the show rolling along.
 And if you’re out there listening and you would like to kick in a few bucks, it’s easy to do, you simply go to the So Much Pingle Patreon page.
 You can support the show for as little as three bucks a month – less than a fancy cup of coffee!
 You can also support the show via one-time contributions via PayPal or Venmo (please contact me via email to firstname.lastname@example.org).

-Thanks Jeremy, Justin and Joey – it was fun chatting with the three of you.
-And thanks for listening everyone!
+Thanks for listening everyone!
 And as always, please keep the comments and suggestions coming, and please take time to rate the show on your podcast platform!
-The show email is email@example.com, and there’s also a So Much Pingle group on Facebook, for discussion, comments, feedback, suggestions, herp confessions, dolomite prairies near you, tips for herping better, etc.
+The show email is email@example.com, and there’s also a So Much Pingle group on Facebook, for discussion, comments, feedback, suggestions, herp confessions, baby monitors to watch baby monitors, tips for herping better, etc.